Notre Dame’s blowout loss brings A&M into playoff picture

 An unbeaten Power Five champion has never been left out of the CFP.
 Of course, an unbeaten Power Five championship has never played only six games after its conference started late because a pandemic.

-“If we had to play one game against anybody in the country, I’ll take the Ohio State Buckeyes.”
+“If we had to play one game against anybody in the country, I’ll take the Ohio State Buckeyes,” coach Ryan Day said.

 Anybody else want to make a case?